 Contact Your Insurance Company

 Inform your insurance provider about the broken furnace as soon as possible.
-Fill out the claim forms that they will send you with accurate and detailed information about the furnace damage.
+Fill out the claim forms they will send you with accurate and detailed information about the furnace damage.

 - 4